stanford-cs149/biggraphs-ec/cloud_readme.md

 # AWS Setup Instructions #

 For performance testing, you will need to run your code on a VM instance on Amazon Web Services (AWS).
-We've already sent you student coupons that you can use for billing purposes.
 Here are the steps for how to get setup for running on AWS.
+Note that if you are using the shared cluster, you do not need to do any setup.

 NOTE: __Please don't forget to SHUT DOWN your instances when you're done for the day to avoid burning through credits overnight!__